 - An association is required to keep certain records and appoint a specific person to be responsible to prepare and keep them.

-- An owner is entitled to have copies of the association's records (with a few exceptions), but the owner is required make a written request that includes certain information.
+- An owner is entitled to have copies of certain association's records, but the owner is required make a written request that includes certain information.

 - There is a penalty if an association fails to fulfill a request (but an association is not liable for erroneous documents identified or produced in good faith).